max-190/walterparse/README.md

     `./test -m "Hi there!" -n 1`
     - The default call in the `wconfig` file may contain zero, some, or all previously defined flags.
     - `None`-flags are supported: you can pass flags to the executable that do not bring data with it.

+### `allowStrings = <bool>`
+If WalterParse should allow arguments not preceded by a flag. `allowStrings = false` by default.
+May only be true if `mode = lax`.

+For example, running
+`wp path/to/file`
+will result in the following call to the executable, assuming the aforementioned included `wconfig` file:
+`./test -m "Hi there!" -n 1 path/to/file`.

+**IMPORTANT**: Setting `allowStrings` to `true` makes the parser a lot less strict!
+For example, undefined flags will be passed to the executable as a flagless string, instead of raising an exception.

 ### `-<m> <m_type> <m_comment>`
 Definition of the flags.
 The flags must be of the following form: